CamerAllan/give-me-answers/README.md

 I made give-me-answers initially because of an issue I have with StackOverflow.
 StackOverflow [pins the accepted answer](https://meta.stackoverflow.com/questions/326095/please-unpin-the-accepted-answer-from-the-top) (chosen by the user that posted the question) to the top.
 This answer is often not the most highly rated, and frequently will provide outdated information.

 I usually want to see the answer first, as in most cases I understand the question before reaching the page.

-For that reason, I wanted an extension that would automatically scroll down to the answer with the most votes.
-Here it is!
+I wanted an extension that would automatically scroll down to the answer with the most votes, so I made one.

 The aim is to keep adding sites over time, where I find myself consistently trawling through the page looking for something I maybe saw a snippet of in my search results.